webdevotion/grunt-respimg/README.md

 This plugin will:

 * Efficiently resize PNGs, JPEGs, and non-animated GIFs to widths that you specify
-* Rasterize SVGs to PNGs at widths that you specify
+* Rasterize SVGs and PDFs to PNGs at widths that you specify
 * Optimize all your input and output images (PNGs, JPEGs, GIFs, and SVGs)

 The output images should be visually indistinguishable from those output by Photoshop’s *Save for Web…*, but with (much) smaller average file sizes.